-The receiving water for Outfall 001 is the Malad River, which is tributary to Bear River, which drains to Bear River Bay of the Great Salt Lake.

-Per UAC R317-2-13, the designated beneficial uses for Malad River and tributaries, from confluence with Bear River to state line are 2B and 3C.
+The receiving water for Outfall 002 is the Weber River.
+Per UAC R317-2-13.4.a, the designated uses for the Weber River and tributaries, from Stoddard diversion to headwaters are 1C, 2B, 3A, and 4.

-- Class 2B Protected for infrequent primary contact recreation.
+- Class 1C Protected for domestic purposes with prior treatment by treatment processes as required by the Utah Division of Drinking Water. - Class 2B Protected for infrequent primary contact recreation.
 Also protected for secondary contact recreation where there is a low likelihood of ingestion of water or a low degree of bodily contact with the water.
-Examples include, but are not limited to, wading, hunting, and fishing. - Class 3C Protected for nongame fish and other aquatic life, including the necessary aquatic organisms in their food chain
+Examples include, but are not limited to, wading, hunting, and fishing. - Class 3A Protected for cold water species of game fish and other cold-water aquatic life, including the necessary aquatic organisms in their food chain.